gfriedman77/ai-nutrition-grader/README.md

 pitch competition when we presented a custom CNN proof-of-concept and discussed our business plan.

 ### Design
-The model built for this project is a transfer learning design.
-Like the original project, the data comes from the Nutrition5K dataset (RGB images of food on plates).
+The model built for this project, unlike the original, is a transfer learning design.
+The data remained the same; it comes from the Nutrition5K dataset (RGB images of food on plates).

 ### Workflow